The-OpenROAD-Project/megaboom/README.md

 Bazel on OpenROAD-flow-scripts(ORFS) with MegaBoom use case
 ===========================================================

-Demonstrates a practical workflow for large designs in a git repository that is not a fork of OpenROAD-flow-scripts and that is using its own file layout layout: similar to a private repository or a large project.
+Demonstrates a practical workflow for large designs in a git repository that is not a fork of [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) and that is using its own file layout: similar to a private repository or a large project.

 MegaBoom(a RISC-V SoC from Chipyard) has been chosen as a test-case as it is large, familiar and interesting in itself.